-If you want a central games table – be this table football, pool or even air hockey – then go right ahead.
+Many men design their room around a central games table – be this table football, pool or even air hockey – and it’s a great starting point.
 But don’t let that overwhelm the room.
 Balance is key in a man cave, as it should be a room of many activities.
 Throw in a bar, a cinema, a sound system – you want options.

 Neon, for the most part, is a no-no. From garish 80s cocktail clubs to seedy table-dancing bars, the connotations generally tend to be of sleaze, rather than stylish sophistication.
 But even we’ll admit that man caves are exempt from the neon ban.
 This is the one occasion when we’ll encourage you to go as fluorescent as you want, from your name to your favourite drink.

 Indulge your love for sports

 Framed photos of sportsmen and glowing signs are all well and good, but if you’re an understated person, don’t push your man cave to be something you’re not.
 After all, it’s a reflection of you; you’ve got to feel comfortable there.
 If you just want to indulge in a glass of your favourite whiskey, catch up on Devils and occasionally entertain (post-lockdown, of course), then our advice is to just keep it simple, chilled and include touches of yourself in the decoration and furniture.

 We’d never condone putting a full-size Pac-Man machine in your living room, or tucking a pinball machine in your dining room, but the man cave is a place where you can let your wildest dreams when it comes to gimmicks.
 So if all you’ve ever wanted in a living space is a full-wall virtual reality golf simulator in your man cave, do it.

 Go big or go home